-This September begins our next session of our Cook’s Certificate in Food & Wine and we’re very excited to be welcoming gap year students into the programme.
+This May 2021 we start the next session of our Cook’s Certificate in Food & Wine and we’re very excited to be welcoming gap year students into the programme.
 We’ve been talking to lots of students about what makes a gap year such a great opportunity for learning more advanced cookery.
 Here’s what we found and how it works…

 Why should young people consider cookery programmes on a gap-year?